jbhopkins/bioxtasraw/installer/readme_making_linux_deb_installer.txt

 6)  Build the html documentation
 7)  In the installer directory, run “pyinstaller -y RAW.spec”
 8)  In the installer/linux directory run "python make_deb_installer.py"
-9)  Rename the package appropriate (e.g. RAW-2.0.0-linux-amd64.deb)

 Current build notes:
-- Using ubuntu 18.04 LTS
+- Using ubuntu 22.04 LTS
-- Using wxpython 4.2.0, python 3.11, pyinstaller 5.11.0 (requires
-    up to date pyinstaller, which currently isn't available on conda for py311, so had to pip install)
-- Using raw_py311 environment on the virtualbox machine
+- Using raw_py313 environment on the virtualbox machine
+- Helps a lot if you set up guest additions on the virtualbox